 Reversed and remanded.

-HUNT, TREIWEILER, NELSON and GRAY, JJ., concur.
+JUSTICES HUNT, TRIEWEILER, NELSON and GRAY concur.

-ERDMANN, Justice, concurring in part and dissenting in part.
+JUSTICE ERDMANN concurring in part and dissenting in part.

-In Stratemeyer I this Court held that the exclusion of mental injuries without physical manifestations was rationally related to a legitimate government objective of controlling the costs of the workers' compensation program.
-Stratemeyer then filed a tort action against Lincoln County in district court. *183 The District Court dismissed the action on the basis that the Workers' Compensation Act provided the exclusive remedy for Stratemeyer.
-The majority has now reversed this determination and has held that even though Stratemeyer's employment was covered under the Act, since his injury is not compensable under the Act the exclusive remedy provisions do not apply.
-In doing so, the Court avoids a harsh result and if it were within this Court's province to do so, I would certainly join the majority.
-However, the scope of coverage for employment-related injuries should remain within the province of the legislature and its power to define and amend the Workers' Compensation Act.
+In Stratemeyer I this Court held that the exclusion of mental injuries without physical manifestations was rationally related to a legitimate government objective of controlling the costs of the workers’ compensation program.
+Stratemeyer then filed a tort action against Lincoln County in district court.
+The District Court dismissed the action on the basis that the Workers’ Compensation Act provided the exclusive remedy for Stratemeyer.
+The majority has now reversed this determination and has held that even though Stratemeyer‘s employment was covered under the Act, since his injury is not compensable under the Act the exclusive remedy provisions do not apply.
+In doing so, the Court avoids a harsh result and if it were within this Court‘s province to do so, I would certainly join the majority.
+However, the scope of coverage for employment-related injuries should remain within the province of the legislature and its power to define and amend the Workers’ Compensation Act.

 For all employments covered under the Workers’ Compensation Act or for which an election has been made for coverage under this chapter, the provisions of this chapter are exclusive.

-I agree with the majority that the quid pro quo between employers and employees is central to the Act, but it is a legislatively created quid pro quo and, within constitutional limits, is defined by the legislature.
+I agree with the majority that the quid pro quo between employers and employees is centrаl to the Act, but it is a legislatively created quid pro quo and, within constitutional limits, is defined by the legislature.

-TURNAGE, Chief Justice, dissenting:
+CHIEF JUSTICE TURNAGE, dissenting:

 I join in Justice Erdmann‘s dissent on Issue 2.
 I also respectfully dissent from the majority opinion on Issue 3.